 One of the most emotionally challenging questions that must be answered in a divorce are those involving child custody.
 Child custody is determined in New Mexico based on the child’s best interests, the child’s relationship with his or her parents, and the living situation the child is accustomed to.
 In most cases, parents are awarded joint legal custody with one parent receiving sole physical custody.
 However, in instances of domestic violence, these arrangements may vary.

 If you’re getting divorced, you need a family law attorney fighting for your rights.
-Abbott & Abbott, P.C. in Marietta offers their clients the personal attention and care they deserve so that they can move forward with their lives.
+Zachary Law Group offers their clients the personal attention and care they deserve so that they can move forward with their lives.